akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 ## Supervision

 In Akka this "somewhere else" is called supervision.
 Supervision allows you to declaratively describe what should happen when a certain type of exceptions are thrown inside an actor.

-To use supervision the actual Actor behavior is wrapped using `Behaviors.supervise`, for example to restart on `IllegalStateExceptions`:
+To use supervision the actual Actor behavior is wrapped using `Behaviors.supervise`.
+Typically you would wrap the actor with supervision in the parent when spawning it as a child.

+This example restarts the actor when it fails with an `IllegalStateException`:

 Scala